jshvn/professional/README.md

 ## 💼 Josh's professional info

-This repository contains a LaTeX project that is used to assemble Josh's resume, curriculum vitae, and cover letter.
-It also contains a markdown document with a copy of the information from his LinkedIn profile.
+This repository contains a LaTeX project that is used to assemble my resume, curriculum vitae, and cover letter.
+It also contains a markdown document with a copy of the information from my LinkedIn profile.

 The LaTeX code is a modified and simplified version of [Awesome CV](https://github.com/posquit0/Awesome-CV).
 For the original work please see that repository.